Rowan-Ranch/livestock-rs/README.md

  - 🫏 Includes common donkey breeds like Miniature and Standard.
  - 🦌 Includes common reindeer breeds like Even and Nentsi.
  - 🐪 Includes common camel breeds like Afar Dromedary and Somali Dromedary.
+ - 🐓 Includes common chicken breeds like Orpington and Rhode Island Red.
  - 🛠️ Utilities for converting between enum variants and human-readable strings.
  - 🔒 Serde support for serialization and deserialization.